mjiderhamn/worx-landroid-nodejs/README.md

-# Home automation integration for Worx Landroid
+# Home automation integration for Worx Landroid robotic mowers

 This is a small [Node.JS](https://nodejs.org/) library that allows integrating [Worx Landroid robotic mowers](https://www.worxlandroid.com/) with various home automation systems for logging/charting Landroid status such as